 Working together to find creative solutions to intergenerational low literacy

 Most people are unaware of the consequences of low literacy and its costs.
 Every critical social and economic issue is impacted by low literacy.
 As humans who are part of the collective that we call society, our lives are intertwined in a thousand ways – our wellness, enterprise, education, and infrastructure are reliant on the strength of the group, not just the individual.
 In this way, a fundamental like literacy isn’t just about a child or an adult who cannot read.
 It’s about all of us.
-In other words, it is a community problem, not a personal problem – one with interconnected, vital implications to our businesses, our governments, our culture and our family lives.
+In other words, it is a community problem, not a personal problem – one with interconnected, vital implications for our businesses, our governments, our culture and our family lives.

 Learn more about our Literacy Initiative